quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints validate ECN for packets sent on each network path independently.
-An endpoint thus validates ECN on new connection establishment, when switching to a new server preferred address, and on active connection migration to a new path.
+An endpoint thus validates ECN on new connection establishment, when switching to a server's preferred address, and on active connection migration to a new path.
 {{ecn-alg}} describes one possible algorithm for testing paths for ECN support.

 Even if an endpoint does not use ECN markings on packets it transmits, the